theo-armour/2022/pages/natural-and-physical-sciences/biology/sense-of-smell.md

 The event was well attended and we participants were very pleased with what we had learned, experienced and smelled.

-Until this event I had not given mush thought about the sense of smell.
+Until this event I had not given much thought about the sense of smell.
 But being inspired by Frauke's seminar, I have spent an engaging few hours rummaging around the Internet seeing what I could smell.

 The text and links below highlight pages I have looked at.